Lufter/Lufter-academy/content/project/MWQW/index.md

 * Proposed that MWQW is a quasi‑quantum walk which its exit probability 𝑝<sub>∞</sub> behaves between classical and quantum random walks.

 * Discussed the potentail application of MWQW in simulating Dirac Cellular Automata (DCA) and Topological phases.

- You can see all our results once we summit our works in the end of Apr 2021!